Perils of the Prairie

 Indian wars were then a peril the settlers had to combat.
 There was the danger of buffalo stampedes and prairie fires; perhaps such ignited by the Indians as an attempt to discourage the westward movement.
 It was a struggle of man against nature; man against beast; and even man against man.
 Such so expressed in James Fenimore Cooper's novel The Prairie.

 Though a matter of "survival of the fittest," crossing the vast prairies of this great land was not an impossible trek.
 It was indeed for the strong and courageous.
 Neither is outer space impossible to explore; man has already set foot on the moon, and have sailed to the edge of the universe.
 This great earth and the far reaches of outer and inner space (the ocean depths) all came into being at God's spoken command.
 (Read the Bible at Genesis 1-2; John 1:1-5, 14; Colossians 1:15-20.)

 The prairies – of lands and seas, and outer space – all conquerable, yet too all are equally dangerous.
 They all have their perils, yet a challenge to the rugged and adventurous.
 Perhaps it's not a challenge for the faint-hearted to answer, but for the strong.

-There is yet another prairie, and that is the prairie of life, and there are perils too we come upon in trekking through life's prairie.
-Yet, such are overcome and have been so, through the Lord Jesus, the Christ (Messiah).
+There is yet another prairie, and that is the prairie of life, and there are perils too we come upon in trekking through life's meadow.
+Such, however, is overcome and have been so, through the Lord Jesus, the Christ (Messiah).
 He has said that in this world – in this time – we will experience troubles and trials and perils.
 "Be of good cheer," Jesus encourages.
 He has overcome the world.

 (For further reflection read in the Bible at John 14:27; 16:32-38; 1 John 4:4; James 1:2-8.)